CSharpTerm2GroupFinalProject/Final/README.md

 * Instructions on how to install or download the program.

-* Click the download zip button and extract the file to a location that you determine.

-* Open the .exe file through the file location Final/Final/Final/bin/Debug.
+* Click this link, then click the most recent release's .exe file.--> https://github.com/CSharpTerm2GroupFinalProject/Final/releases

+* Keep the file, then click "more info," then the "run anyway" button.

+* Enjoy!

 <hr>
 <h3> Word of Warning</h3>